luisveratudela/luisveratudela.github.io/pelican/content/posts/notes_on_decision_making.md

 My investigation was on data science and wind turbines.
 To fill the gap between building hypothesis with data and making decisions based on new insights, I researched about decision making.
 At the end of my research I described it as applied decision making in wind energy using data science.

 After completing my PhD I chose to go back to the industry over pursuing and academic path.
-Right now, nurturing my curiosity around decision making enrich my daily work.
+Right now, nurturing my curiosity around decision making improves my daily work.
 This site should grow as a collection of notes, where I will curate information about applied decision making.